 - America’s nuclear power plants risk becoming totally dependent upon sources of nuclear fuel controlled by foreign companies.
 In 1993, America produced more than 90 percent of the enriched uranium used in its nuclear reactors, but by 2008 only 15 percent of the enriched uranium fueling American reactors had been produced domestically.

-- The nearly 8,000 existing and potential jobs created because of the project will disappear.
+- The nearly 700 existing U.S. jobs and more than 7,000 potential jobs that could be created because of the project will disappear.

 - The extensive nuclear manufacturing base that has been created to support centrifuge machine and balance-of-plant manufacturing will go unused and likely disappear.